PaulCaruana/OFX/README.md

 **Please note**: I have used NextJS, TypeScript, Storybook and SWR when demonstrating this application in order to show how I would code a versatile and enterprise ready application.
-For a simple application like this, I could have written this as a simple CRA using fetch/axios and this would have provided a simpler solution with less overhead but in my mind would fail to show you a true world example.
+For a simple application like this, I could have written this as a simple CRA using fetch/axios and this would have provided a simpler solution with less overhead but I think this would fail to reflect where the industry is moving at present.

 ### Prerequisites